 - The external opening, around the anal opening on the outside.

-- The tract connecting the external and the internal openings.
+- The track connecting the external and internal openings.

 - The internal opening, which is evident only during the surgery.

 - The fistulectomy surgery comprises removing 3 parts.